-Finite difference schemes are bad tools when dealing with such figures.
-In fact the thickness of the ellipse above is not big enough to create a black ribbon that can be evolved by the algorithm according to the theory.
+Finite difference schemes are bad tools when dealing with figures such as the one depicted in Figure 31.
+In fact the thickness of the ellipse is not big enough to create a black ribbon that can be evolved by the algorithm according to the theory.
 Generally speaking, making weighted means with the values of the first neighbours is a good idea when those values are continuously varying, but turns out to be highly problematic when handling black stripes on white backgrounds: if the majority of the neighbours are white, also the curve is going to turn white.